Wednesday, March 18, 2009

 Breaking the food bank

 I apparently had four more noteworthy meals before I left Paraguay.
-I'm afraid that I didn't enjoy them enough, because since I've gotten back to the U.S.--I've got to admit--I've suffered some pretty sever sticker shock: $2.50 for a bunch of organic cilantro at whole food is just absurd (granted it was whole foods but still).
+I'm afraid that I didn't enjoy them enough, because since I've gotten back to the U.S.--I've got to admit--I've suffered some pretty sever sticker shock: $2.50 for a bunch of organic cilantro at whole food is just absurd (granted it was whole foods, but still).
 In Paraguay, an equivalent bunch of organic cilantro would cost 20 cents.
 Food prices really seem to have gone noticeably up since I have been gone.
 I spent more than five dollars on a single heirloom tomato!
-It's amazing how much it costs to feed yourself these days, and I realized how much I've been taking my time Paraguay for granted.
-It is easy to complain or lament the lack of certain things, like sweet peas or good avocados, but little did I realize that when I got back to the U.S. I wouldn't even be able to afford an avocado (I've seen them selling for $2.00-2.50)!
-I've vowed to appreciate more all of the fresh, organic, and affordable produce that is available in Paraguay.
+It's amazing how much it costs to feed yourself these days, and I realized how much I've been taking my time in Paraguay for granted.
+It is easy to complain or lament the lack of certain things, like sweet peas or good avocados.
+But little did I realize that, when I got back to the U.S., I wouldn't even be able to afford an avocado (I've seen them selling for $2.00-2.50)!
+I've vowed to better appreciate all of the fresh, organic, and affordable produce that is available in Paraguay.
 Part of it is, of course, the fact that my dollars are worth more than guaraníes (though that advantage seems to be decreasing daily) and that even my meager graduate student income puts me toward the upper end of the income distribution.
-Still, I'm curious if you compared the cost of food and produce, adjusting for purchasing power whether food would still not be cheaper in Paraguay.
+Still, I'm curious if you compared the cost of food and produce, adjusting for purchasing power, whether food would still not be cheaper in Paraguay.
 Any economists out there interested in checking this out for me?
 It's definitely worth knowing, because this is what Paraguayans will give up if they let the countryside get bulldozed and covered by soybean plantations.
 At any rate, I decided we better eat up while we are in Paraguay, because we might be on a diet of beans and rice when we get back to the U.S.

 1. Salad of lima beans, sweet corn, radish, and roasted red pepper with pesto.
 Notice the nasturtium garnish.
 This was really a delicious and fresh salad, and I found corn that is actually sweet (not starchy) at the supermarket!